MuKnSys/filecoin-salesforce-files-connect/README.md

 A Salesforce Administrator would do the following to set up this application within his/her organization.

-1. Install the application
+1. Install the application.
-1. Set up an Auth Provider
+1. Set up an Auth Provider.
-1. Set up an External Data Source
+1. Set up an External Data Source.